ctools/ctools/doc/source/users/user_manual/getting_started/python.rst

 You now have learned the basics of using ctools and GammaLib within Python.
 To go beyond these initial steps you may check the Python scripts in the ``examples`` folder that provide useful analysis examples.
-Check the ``README`` file in that folder for an explanation of the scripts.
+Check the ``README.md`` file in that folder for an explanation of the scripts.